mattrglobal/jsonld-lint/packages/jsonld-lint/README.md

 ## Syntax Errors

-The following defines the enumeration of different syntax errors the `jsonld-lint` processing engine detects
+The following defines the enumeration of different syntax errors the processing engine detects

 ### Unexpected JSON Value Type